egglestn/multiple/README.md

 This is a small example project that shows two ways to build multiple radio buttons.
-You could use this where you are collection multiple votes, for example if you have a site like goodreads or TripAdvisor.
+You could use this where you are collecting votes for multiple things, for example if you have a site like goodreads or TripAdvisor.

 ## Collection Radio Buttons